Ebiroll/qemu-xtensa-esp32s2/docs/system/deprecated.rst

 In general features are intended to be supported indefinitely once introduced into QEMU.
 In the event that a feature needs to be removed, it will be listed in this section.
-The feature will remain functional for 2 releases prior to actual removal.
+The feature will remain functional for the release in which it was deprecated and one further release.
+After these two releases, the feature is liable to be removed.
 Deprecated features may also generate warnings on the console when QEMU starts up, or if activated via a monitor command, however, this is not a mandatory requirement.

 Prior to the 2.10.0 release there was no official policy on how long features would be deprecated prior to their removal, nor